dvp2015/EQDSKReader.jl/README.md

 Tools to read and demo files in EQDSK format, representing plasma equilibrium model.

+!!! note "Beware!"

+    The documentation is in progress...

 > ## Note!
 >
 > The document is just started...